tradingview/rest_integrations_docs/source/trading/Concepts.rst

   `/orders`_ that have the final status.
 So, orders with final statuses from `/orders`_ are simultaneously displayed on both the Orders and the History tabs.

 `/orders`_ is used to get current session orders and orders with ``working`` status from the previous sessions.
-Orders with final statuses should be included in the list till the end of the trading session, or at least within 1 minute after changing order status.
+However, orders, that have recieved final status must should be included in the list till the end of the trading session, or at least within 1 minute after changing order status.

 `/ordersHistory`_ is used to get order history for the account.
 It is expected that returned orders would have a final status.
 This endpoint is optional.
-If you don\’t support orders history, please set ``d`` → ``config`` → ``supportOrdersHistory`` in the `/accounts`_ to ``false``.
+If you don\’t support orders history, please set ``supportOrdersHistory: false`` in the `/accounts`_ to ``false``.
 The ``accountId`` parameter is required.

-.. _section-concepts-brackets:
+.. _trading-concepts-brackets:

 Brackets
 ........

-By brackets in our UI we mean :ref:`orders<section-concepts-orders>`, the meaning of which is to protect the :ref:`position<section-concepts-positions>`.
+By brackets in our UI we mean :ref:`orders<trading-concepts-orders>`, the meaning of which is to protect the :ref:`position<trading-concepts-positions>`.
 Brackets always have the opposite side to the order or position compared to its parent.
 The quantity in bracket orders is always equal to the quantity of their parent order.

 Brackets can exist either in a pair (:term:`Stop-Loss` and :term:`Take-Profit`) or separately.
 This means that the order or position can have only one bracket order (*Stop-Loss* or *Take-Profit*).
 If a pair exists, bracket orders are linked by an :term:`OCO` (One-Cancels-the-Other) ​condition.
 It means that when one bracket order is executed, the other (if any) is automatically cancelled.
-When one of the brackets is partially executed, the quantity​ in the second bracket order ​should be​ automatically reduced to the remaining ​quantity of​ the partially executed bracket order ​on the broker’s side​.
+When one of the brackets is partially executed, the ``quantity​`` in the second bracket order ​should be​ automatically reduced to the remaining ​quantity of​ the partially executed bracket order ​on the broker’s side​.

 Order Brackets
 ~~~~~~~~~~~~~~